PsyanticY/Vault_On_AWS_With_Nix/README.md

 - S3 bucket to store vault backups.
 - IAM roles

-We will fully rely on Datadog for Monitoring (no cloudwatch stuff).
-The following needs to be monitored:
-- Hardware metrics: CPU, RAM, Disk, IO, Availablility
-- Running processes: SSHD, Vault, Consul server and client. (maybe others)
-- Making sure backups to s3 are running.
 ...

 Access will be managed via an OpenLdap/FreeIPA/AD Server.
 Or just manually.